Modern CFO navigates economic uncertainties

 Added insights without added headcount

-While budget constraints make it difficult to add headcount within non-production departments, Carim has leveraged Workday Adaptive Planning as what she calls a "virtual full-time employee" in two imperative ways: by communicating the financial story to the artistic side of the organisation in an understandable, actionable way, and by providing workplace flexibility for herself and budget managers who work non-traditional hours.
+While budget constraints make it difficult to add headcount within non-production departments, Carim has leveraged Workday Adaptive Planning as what she calls a "virtual full-time employee" in two imperative ways: by communicating the financial story to the artistic side of the organization in an understandable, actionable way, and by providing workplace flexibility for herself and budget managers who work non-traditional hours.

 "Because we have a cloud-based tool, I can be a mom and stay up-to-date on financial performance from anywhere, at any time," she said.
 "For our 75th anniversary, we introduced the new tagline: 'A new way of seeing ballet.'
 In finance, we also have a new tagline: 'A new way of seeing the numbers.'
 It's a new approach that will help the SF Ballet maintain long-term financial sustainability, ensuring that generations to come can enjoy our art."